chaoticfame/pomodoro/README.md

-A simple pomodoro timer project
+A simple pomodoro timer project using html and css with a little bit of javascript